NATIVE AGRICULTURE

 Announcing Our New “Preserving Intact Habitat on Native Lands” Storymap!

-What is intact habitat and why is it important?
-What potential tribal priorities can be satisfied with preserving intact habitat?
-What planning tools exist for
+What is intact habitat, and why is it important?
+How has preserving intact habitat been the key to addressing tribal priorities?
+What resource tools exist

 Announcing New Updates to Our National Land Cover Database Dashboard!